TedCreator/Backup/README.md

 # Backup
-A WIP program to backup game files
+A WIP program to backup files